 Bisphenols (BPA)

-You may have heard of BPAs over the years, but not know exactly what they are or where they’re found.
-Bisphenols are compounds that are used in a variety of plastic products, and often, can even spread into food if it’s stored within a container made with it.
-BPA is utilized to help with corrosion and/or reactions between containers and food, but has been linked to male impotence, fertility issues, and even heart problems.
-To avoid BPA, look for plastics that specifically label themselves as “BPA free”, or glass containers.
+You may have heard of BPAs over the years.
+However, you may not know exactly what they are or where they’re found.
+Bisphenols are compounds that are used in various plastic products.
+They often can even spread into food if it’s stored in a container made with them.
+BPA is utilized to help with corrosion and/or reactions between containers and food.
+Unfortunately, it has been linked to make impotence, fertility issues, and even heart problems.
+To avoid BPA, look for plastics that specifically label themselves as “BPA free” or use glass containers.

 Parabens

-Parabens are preservatives that are typically an ingredient in a variety of different products, including cosmetics and hair care.
-They can even be found in foods like jellies, jams, processed vegetables, and pickles.
-Although parabens are widely present, across a large number of different products and brands, they can be detrimental when it comes to fertility and conception.
-Parabens have been linked with allergies, breast cancer, rashes, blisters, and when exposed during pregnancy, to infant weight gain that can lead to adulthood obesity.
+Parabens are preservatives that are typically found in cosmetics and hair care.
+They can even be found in foods like jellies, processed vegetables, and pickles.
+Although parabens are widely present across a large number of different products and brands, they can be detrimental when it comes to fertility and conception.
+Parabens have been linked with allergies, breast cancer, and rashes.
+When exposed during pregnancy they can lead to infant weight gain that can lead to adulthood obesity.

 Pesticides in Produce & Home Gardens

-Although pesticides can be found in places as common as a household garden, they are often used in much larger capacities.
-Pesticides are used to deter pests from damaging crops, and are often present on foods, like produce, that are purchased from the grocery store.
-They can also be difficult to get off of produce, as a simple wash with water doesn’t always completely rid fruits and veggies of their traces.
-Pesticides have been linked with a reduction in fertility, and when a woman is pregnant, have even been thought to lead to miscarriages.
+Although pesticides can be found in places as common as a household garden, they are often used in much larger quantities.
+Pesticides are used to deter pests from crops and are often present on store bought produce.
+They can also be hard to get rid of.
+A simple wash wish water doesn’t always completely rid fruits and vegetables of their trace.
+Pesticides have been linked to a reduction in fertility and even miscarriage.

 Heavy Metals

-Some examples of heavy metals can include lead, arsenic and aluminum.
-These can often occur in the air that we breathe, in contaminated foods, household products, and even cigarettes.
-Studies have shown that too much exposure to these metals can lead to trouble conceiving due to pregnancy delay, reduced sperm count, and even reduced sperm mobility.
+Some examples of heavy metals include lead, arsenic, and aluminum.
+These can often occur in the air, contaminated foods, household products, and cigarettes.
+Studies show that too much exposure to heavy metals can lead to trouble conceiving, reduced sperm count, and reduced sperm motility.

 How to Reduce Your Exposure to These Chemicals

-While it’s nearly impossible to eliminate all environmental toxins from your life, being aware of the most common fertility-harming chemicals is a powerful first step.
-Small changes—like switching to BPA-free containers, choosing paraben-free personal care products, thoroughly washing produce, and filtering your drinking water—can make a meaningful difference over time.
+While it’s nearly impossible to eliminate all environmental toxins from your life, being aware of the most common is a powerful first step.
+Small changes like switching to BPA-free containers or thoroughly washing produce can make a meaningful difference.

 If you’re trying to conceive, speak with your doctor or a fertility specialist about your lifestyle, environment, and any potential exposures.
 Together, you can build a plan that supports your fertility journey while promoting your overall health and well-being.